Sienci-Labs/Resources/atc/atc-basics/atc-First-Project.md

 ## First ATC Project: Engraved Rounds

-Now that our Automatic Tool Changer with a single rack is installed and configured, it’s time to run a real project.
+Now that our Automatic Tool Changer is installed and configured, it’s time to run a real project.

 In this exercise, we’ll cut circular wooden rounds and engrave short phrases on them.
 The goal is to confirm that our tool numbers, rack positions, and g-code formatting all work together in a multi-tool job.

 By the end, we should have finished parts—and confidence that your ATC is running as expected.

+Here is the <a href="https://drive.google.com/file/d/1n0x6ShIdfboqd-JfHM3rXVxhxH1UhCqw/view?usp=drive_link" target="_blank" rel="noopener">Vectric VCarve Pro file</a>

+Here are the <a href="https://drive.google.com/file/d/1Y9XxEj8HlJhAuF-6ksZT7vEfzeuGDQRK/view?usp=drive_link" target="_blank" rel="noopener">g-code toolpaths</a> all saved to one file.

 ### Project Overview